-Sailing with a maximum of 200 passengers, the Ocean Endeavour is the perfect vessel for expedition cruising.
+The Ocean Endeavour is the perfect vessel for expedition cruising.
 Outfitted with twenty Zodiacs, advanced navigation equipment, multiple conference rooms, workshop spaces, a library and a top deck observation room, she is purpose-built for expedition experiences in remote environments.
 The Ocean Endeavour boasts a 1B ice class, enabling her to freely explore throughout the Arctic summer.
 Ocean Endeavour’s crew is experienced, and friendly.
 Her shallow draft and maneuverability allow her to access isolated fiords, bays and secluded communities.
 Launched in 1982, she has had numerous upgrades, most recently in 2010 and 2014.
 At 137 meters (450ft) in length, Ocean Endeavour has plenty of space for our education program to thrive.
 Enjoy multiple decks offering a variety of programming spaces and plentiful deck space for wildlife observation.
 The interior spaces allow for multiple seminars and events to occur simultaneously.
 The Hub, Science Lab, and Art Studio aboard Ocean Endeavour are fantastic spaces for presentations, workshops and dialogue.
 Community is at the heart of the SOI expedition experience.

 Of course, strict operational procedures and safety precautions are adhered to at all times.
 All passengers will need to complete and sign a ship registration form and waiver before embarkation.
 This will be provided to you as part of your SOI Expedition Registration Forms.